Almost all funders request a budget for submission and the college requires one for all projects.

-Proposal budgets, particularly those for government grants, often include specialized considerations.
+Proposal budgets, particularly those for government grants, often include special considerations.
 The Grants Office will help you understand which of these you will need to think about for your budget.

-Matching occurs when the College agrees to allocate new funds beyond those provided by the sponsor to support a project.
-The ratio of the match is usually set by the sponsor.
+Matching occurs when the college agrees to allocate new funds beyond those provided by the funder to support a project.
+The ratio of the match is usually set by the funder.
 Any cost-sharing or matching funds must be outlined in the budget and approved via the internal transmittal form before submission.

 Federal regulations (OMB Circular A-21) define cost principles for educational institutions.
 Facilities and administrative costs are defined as those “that are incurred for common or joint objectives and, therefore, cannot be identified readily and specifically with a particular sponsored project, an instructional activity, or any other institutional activity.”
 Facilities covers college borne costs such as depreciation and use allowances, interest on certain debt, equipment and capital improvements, operation and maintenance expenses, and library expenses.
 Administration covers general administration and expenses, departmental administration, sponsored projects administration, student administration and services, etc.

-F&A rates for most federal grant requests are set every three years, in negotiation between the College’s Budget Office and federal auditors from Region I of the Department of Health and Human Services (DHHS).
-The current rate in effect through June 30, 2020, is 67 percent of salaries and wages.
+F&A rates for most federal grant requests are set every three years, in negotiation between the college’s Budget Office and federal auditors from Region I of the Department of Health and Human Services (DHHS).
+The current rate in effect through June 30, 2024, is 67 percent of salaries and wages.
 For research projects that take place off-campus, the rate is 28 percent of salaries and wages.

-It is the College’s policy to recover indirect costs as allowed by funding agency guidelines.
+It is the college’s policy to recover indirect costs as allowed by funding agency guidelines.
 Proposals submitted by members of the faculty should use the predetermined F&A/indirect rate whenever allowed.
-If the funding agency will not permit the full rate to be charged, consult the CFGR office.
+If the funding agency will not permit the full rate to be charged, consult the Grants Office.

 Benefits may include the employer’s contribution to FICA, worker’s compensation, unemployment insurance, medical coverage, life insurance, and pension plans, depending on the person and period of time in question.
 The current average benefit rate for regular, full-time employees is approximately 31 percent.
-However, the actual rate to be included can vary: for example, in most cases when a faculty member is requesting summer salary for himself/herself, the only applicable benefit is the employer’s contribution to FICA, at 7.65 percent.
-Faculty members are urged to consult with the director of faculty grants on personnel costs in grants budgets.
+However, the actual rate to be included can vary: for example, in most cases when a faculty member is requesting summer salary for themselves, the only applicable benefit is the employer’s contribution to FICA, at 7.65 percent.
+Faculty members are urged to consult with the Grants Office on personnel costs in their budgets.
 Benefits costs are treated as direct costs in proposal budgets, but are not counted against the salaries and wages base for the purposes of calculating the F&A amount.

 Salary supplements or substitutions for teaching during the academic year must be negotiated on an individual basis.
 Any grant that requires that the faculty member take a leave should be reported to the dean of academic affairs responsible for that department as soon as possible.
 Please refer to the faculty manual for policies regarding leave.

-Project proposals that cover more than one year should factor in a salary and wage increases of 2-3 percent in subsequent years.
-Please check with CFGR when preparing the budget as salary increases will affect the amount budgeted for benefits.
+Project proposals that cover more than one year should include salary and wage increases of 2-3 percent in subsequent years.
+Please check with the Grants Office when preparing the budget as salary increases will affect the amount budgeted for benefits.

 Grant-funded student research assistants working during the summer months should be paid at rates approved by the college based on the rate currently used by the Faculty Research Committee for the Student Research program.
 These rates are currently in flux as state and federally mandated minimum wage rates are increasing.
 For grant-funded student work with lesser responsibilities, refer to the rates set by the Financial Aid Office for work-study.